-It is far easier to develop your mediumistic abilities or your psychic reading skills if you can work with a group of between six and ten people with a common objective.
+It is far easier to develop your mediumistic abilities or your psychic reading skills if you can work with a group of between six and ten people with a common aim.
 You can encourage one another, learn from one another, have others to practice with, and aid each other’s progress.
-Working together will quicken the spiritual growth of each of you in ways that would be hard to achieve on your own, and your collective psychic energy will push you all forward.
+Working together will quicken the spiritual growth of each of you in ways that would be hard to do on your own, and your collective psychic energy will push you all forward.

-Some of the best evidence of survival and most startling physical phenomena came from these pioneer groups that sprang up after March 31st 1848 when two sisters, Margaretta and Catherine Fox, established intelligent communication with a spirit entity which had been responsible for noisy rapping in their home.
+Some of the best evidence of survival and most startling physical phenomena came from these pioneer groups that sprang up after March 31st, 1848 when two sisters, Margaretta and Catherine Fox, established intelligent communication with a spirit entity that had been responsible for noisy rapping in their home.
 Many of these first home circles had no medium conducting the proceedings.

 Running your own Psychic Circle

 Be very careful about who you invite, for it takes just one big ego to spoil it for everyone.
 I have met groups that have made great progress only to disband because one person let their new-found powers go to their head.
 So take time deciding who will sit in the group.
-It may be very disruptive to the energy to remove or introduce new people to the circle at a later date.
+It is very disruptive to the energy to remove or introduce new people to the circle at a later date.

 How often to sit?

 Do not tolerate lateness.
 Similarly, if you agree to sit every Wednesday or alternate Wednesdays or whatever day—then do exactly that.
 This is some of the most important spiritual work you are likely to do in this lifetime, so think of it as making an appointment with God—and don’t miss it or be late!
-Also remember that your spirit friends are making preparations to help your circle and they expect your dedication.
+Also, remember that your spirit friends are making preparations to help your circle and they expect your dedication.

-Summary about Running a Psychic Circle
+Summary of Running a Psychic Circle

 In summary: Select your members carefully.
 When running a psychic circle make the group inspiring, exiting, and cheerful.
 Charge a fee.
 Find a place that has a feeling of good energy.
 Set goals for the funds raised to expand the sanctuary, and improve the circle environment with the addition of flowers, special candles, etc..
-Everyone will enjoy this expanding process and any spare funds can be used toward an end-of-year party or donated to a group-determined charity.
+Everyone will enjoy this expanding process and any spare funds are used toward an end-of-year party or donated to a group-determined charity.